david-ist/scrap_search/README.md

-Example application which reads a CSV file containing URLs and using Beautifulsoup to scrap a website title & body.
-It stores these in MySQL database.
-Please follow the robots.txt for each webpage before you do an scraping.
+Example application which reads a CSV file containing URLs of websites and using Beautifulsoup to scrap a website title & body.
+The script stores the title & body in a MySQL database.
+Please follow the robots.txt for each webpage before you do any scraping.

-The MySQL table is simple, looks as follows:
+The MySQL table looks as follows:
 CREATE TABLE `site` (
   `ID` int NOT NULL AUTO_INCREMENT,
   `WEBSITE_URL` varchar(90) DEFAULT NULL,